Bobby Dalbec Player Props: Red Sox vs. Rays

 - Dalbec hit .215 with nine doubles, two triples, 12 home runs and 29 walks.

-- He went yard in 11 games a year ago (out of 117 opportunities, 9.4%), leaving the ballpark in 3.4% of his chances at the plate.
+- He took the pitcher deep in 9.4% of his games last season (117 in all), leaving the ballpark in 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.